What Are Dividends – and How Do You Find Good Ones?

 Income.
 Dividends pay you while you wait.
 If the stock goes sideways for two years but pays a 4% dividend, you still earned 8% over that period.

 Compounding.
-Reinvest those dividends automatically (most brokerages let you do this for free) and you buy more shares, which pay more dividends, which buy more shares.
+Reinvest those dividends automatically (most brokerages let you do this for free, it’s usually called a DRIP, or dividend reinvestment plan) and you buy more shares, which pay more dividends, which buy more shares.
 Over 20-30 years this compounds into something significant.

 What to Look for When Screening